 Both are allowed.
-Your bicycle can be locked in the racks outside the residence hall: we recommend a high-security shackle lock.
+Your bicycle can be locked in the racks outside the residence halls: we recommend a high-security shackle lock.
 Public areas inside the residence hall are not appropriate for storing your bike.

 You can get around Springfield without a car.
-A City bus can take you to the mall or one of several other shopping locations in Springfield.
-Within two blocks of campus you have access to several fast food places and restaurants, a deli, hair and tanning salons, a drug store, gift shop, coffee shop, dry cleaners, and convenience mart.
+A city bus can take you to the mall or one of several other shopping locations in Springfield.
+Within two blocks of campus, you have access to several fast food places and restaurants, a deli, hair and tanning salons, a drug store, gift shop, coffee shop, dry cleaners, and convenience mart.

 If you bring a car, be aware that parking is limited.
 Expect to park a greater distance from your residence hall than the distance between your driveway/garage and your home.
 All cars on campus must be registered.
 To register your vehicle, you may visit the Police and Security department, located in the Recitation Annex.
 The department is open 24 hours a day 7 days a week.
 Vehicle registration can also be done online, by logging on to MyWitt and clicking on "Biographical Information Update" and clicking on the Vehicle Update link.
 Failure to register your vehicle may result in a fine.

 Wittenberg University's property insurance does not cover the personal effects of students.
 Consult your parent(s) or legal guardian(s) to determine whether you are covered under their homeowner's insurance policy.
 If you are not covered, you are encouraged to secure renter's insurance for your protection against liability and loss of personal property.